 Below we break down the criteria we used for evaluation and present a few key pieces of information regarding avalanche beacons.
 Besides real-world applications, we also performed a series of side-by-side tests to compare range, processor speed, flagging/marking features, battery life and more.

 If you are heading into the backcountry, you might also have a look at our Avalanche Airbag Review.
-Airbag packs aren't as essential as an avalanche beacon, but they significantly increase your chance of surviving an avalanche (it's a really sweet review).
+Airbag packs aren't as essential as an avalanche beacon, but they significantly increase your chance of surviving an avalanche.

 We've used each model in a variety of settings, putting each one to the ultimate test.
 Our fleet includes the most expensive, and we highlight Top Picks for specific users.
 We also highlight models that are friendly on your wallet, so you're able to see the highest value for the best price.
 One beacon that fits this description is the Backcountry Access Tracker 2.
 At $300, we recommend it if you're on a tight budget.

 Speed, along with ease of finding a single victim, is the most important factor you should consider when purchasing a beacon.
 While all the cool extra features are rad and easy to focus on, speed and ease of finding a buried beacon should be your strongest considerations.
 Our speed category measured how fast we could find a victim with a given beacon, start to finish.
-While speed takes into account several other categories we used in our criteria for evaluation, speed has some of its own, the most important being processor speed, dealing with both a single burial and multiple burials, and multiple burials in close proximity.
+While speed takes into account several other categories we used in our criteria for evaluation, speed has some of its own, the most important being processor speed, dealing with both a single burial and multiple burials, and multiple burials nearby.
 To test speed, we compared all 13 products side-by-side over several days with well over 200 tests performed.
 We also let everyone, from relative novices to seasoned ski guides and avalanche professionals, test them to get a broad insight into each contender's performance.
 In the end, the fastest performers weren't always the most expensive nor the most feature-rich options.
-In fact, we found several of the more complex models to be slightly slower than their more basic counterparts.
+We found several of the more complex models to be slightly slower than their more basic counterparts.

 Ease of Finding a Single Victim